opentalk-mirrors/backend-tools-testing-environment/README.md

 ## Keycloack

+You can use the provided keycloak in docker-compose.oidc.yml or use a central one.

 Admin User: admin
 Admin Password: admin

-You need to create a new user **with** filled out Firstname, Lastname, and E-Mail
+A test user with credentials test and test is created upon start.

 # Metrics